drevops/vortex/ONBOARDING.md

       fix discrepancies.
 - [ ] Check that deployment documentation has correct information.
 - [ ] Perform visual regression testing:
     - [ ] Deploy a copy of the existing project database and code to a UAT environment.
     - [ ] Deploy a copy of the new project codebase along with the existing database to another available environment.
     - [ ] Add project to visual regression tool and configure exclusions for animated parts of the website.
     - [ ] Run visual regression and fix discrepancies.
-- [ ] Configure dependencies.io by logging in with your GitHub account and
-      adding a project through UI.

 7. Deployment
 -------------